 raw sugar for sprinkling on top

-1. Whisk together flours, yeast salt and vital wheat gluten
+Whisk together flours, yeast salt and vital wheat gluten in a large, 5 quart bowl or plastic container with lid.

-2. Combine remaining ingredients and mix them with a spoon or food processor
+Combine remaining ingredients and mix them with a spoon or food processor.

-5. On baking day, grease 8.5 x 4.5 inch nonstick loaf pan. flour the top and cut off 2-lb piece of dough.
-Shape into a ball as you normally would.
+On baking day, grease 8.5 x 4.5 inch nonstick loaf pan. flour the top and cut off 2-lb (cantaloup size) piece of dough.
+Shape into a ball by folding the edges underneath.

-8. Just before baking, brush top with egg wash and sprinkle with sugar (don't go too crazy or the top gets too dark).
+Just before baking, brush top with egg wash and sprinkle lightly with coarse sugar (don't go too crazy or the top gets too dark).

 Gorgeous post.
 I love bread.
 Maybe a bit too much.
 Love the cinnamon touch you gave it.
 Cheers!